sopida-chotwanwirach/gloo/docs/content/guides/integrations/vault/aws-irsa-auth/_index.md

 ## Vault

 After you set up your AWS resources, you can configure Vault with AWS authentication.
+This guide has only been verfied with Vault installed in the same EKS cluster we created in the [AWS section](#aws).

 ### Step 1: Set up Vault